 The Office of Management and Budget (OMB) issued government-wide guidelines at 67 FR 8452-8460 (February 22, 2002) that provide policy and procedural guidance to Federal agencies for ensuring and maximizing the quality, objectivity, utility, and integrity of information, including statistical information, they disseminate.
 Agencies are required to issue their own implementing guidelines, including corrections procedures, and to make the guidelines available on individual agency websites.
-In accord with Public Law 106-554, "affected persons" (individuals who may benefit or be harmed by the disseminated information) may seek to correct information maintained and disseminated by Federal agencies if such information does not comply with quality guidelines issued by the Office of Management and Budget or the agency.
-To seek a correction of information maintained or disseminated by the Census Bureau, the affected person should follow the procedure described below within 90 days of the dissemination of the information.
+In accord with Public Law 106-554, "affected persons" (individuals or entities that use, benefit from, or are harmed by the disseminated information at issue) may seek to correct "information disseminated by the agency that does not comply with applicable information quality guidelines."
+To seek a correction of information maintained or disseminated by the Census Bureau that does not comply with all applicable information quality guidelines, the affected person should follow the procedure described below.